AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 + Code (immutable) packages must set their `packageType` to `application`.
 + Content (mutable) packages must set their `packageType` to `content`.

-For more information see [Apache Jackrabbit FileVault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.
+For more information see [Apache Jackrabbit File Vault - Package Maven Plugin documentation](https://jackrabbit.apache.org/filevault-package-maven-plugin/package-mojo.html#packageType) and the [FileVault Maven configuration snippet](#declaring-package-types) below.

+## Code Packages and Repository Structure Packages

+Code Packages require configuring the File Vault maven plug-in's configuration to reference a special Adobe-provided `<repositoryStructurePackage>` that enforces correctness of structural dependencies (to ensure one code package doesn't install over another).

+This is __only__ required for Code packages, meaning any Package marked with `<packageType>application</packageType>`.

+The example `<repositoryStructurePackage>` XML snippet is provided in the [Repository Structure Package](#repository-structure-package) section below.

+Note that Content packages (`<packageType>content</packageType>`) do __not__ require this Repository Structure Package.

 # Embedding Packages